ericmjl/hiveplot/README.md

 Hive Plots are used for visualizing large network data in a rational way.
 Hive Plots are non-trivial to create, but I have made this Python package to help boil it down to the essentials.

+The original creator of Hive Plots is Martin Krzywinski of the BCGSC.
+His website is at: http://mkweb.bcgsc.ca

 An example graph is available in the `test` folder.
 Alternatively, you can view the IPython notebook online: http://nbviewer.ipython.org/github/ericmjl/hiveplot/blob/master/test/Tests.ipynb

 To start, I assume that you have some network data.
 In your network data, you will have nodes and edges.